-The Board ensures effective management in line with the above values and its Code of Conduct (Code of Ethics) which was reviewed and approved by the Board at its meeting held on 08 November 2018 and subsequently in October 2019.
+The Board ensures effective management in line with the above values and its Code of Conduct (Code of Ethics) which was reviewed and approved by the Board in December 2020.
 Employees are empowered through the Code to support responsible decision making and to adhere to the highest standards of business practice.
 Incident reporting is encouraged and a dedicated confidential telephone is available for all employees.
-The Board also agreed to adhere to the Code in December 2019.
+The Board also renewed its pledge to adhere to the Code in December 2020.